-- 33. Perennial crop production produces GHG emissions, including methane, nitrous oxide, and carbon dioxide from different stages in the production cycle.
+33. Annual crop production produces GHG emissions, including methane, nitrous oxide, and carbon dioxide from different stages in the production cycle.
 Carbon is also stored in the crop's residual biomass above and below ground, as well as in the soil ecosystem.
-The primary sources of GHG emissions during site preparation for perennial crops will be carbon dioxide associated with land use change.
-During the production phase, emissions are nitrous oxide from fertilizer use and carbon dioxide from on-farm fuel and electricity use.
-Emissions from fertilizer come from both the manufacture of the product and from the application of the product to the crop, with both activities resulting in nitrous oxide emissions, which have a high global warming potential.
-These emissions should be managed through resource-efficient farming. - 34.
-The following are recommended measures for minimizing GHG emissions from crop production: - Identify sources of on-farm GHG emissions and establish a GHG management plan that includes methods of mitigating emissions and a monitoring program. - Follow the nutrient management plan to ensure that the nutrient balance is right for maximum crop uptake, the quantity of nitrogen matches crop needs, and the timing of application coincides with active growth stages. - Consider using a fertilizer recommendation system to help with planning. - Where available, use abated nitrogen fertilizers, which have lower GHG emissions associated with their manufacture, or use nitrification or urease inhibitors, which reduce soil emissions. - Reduce fossil energy use through adopting energy-efficient production and management practices. - Where feasible, consider using renewable energy (e.g., solar, wind, biofuel) for crop drying or to power irrigation pumps.
+The primary source of GHG emissions during site preparation for annual crops will be carbon dioxide associated with land use change.
+During the production phase, emissions are NO_x from fertilizer use, methane from paddy fields,24 and CO2 from onfarm fuel and electricity use.
+Emissions from fertilizer come from both the manufacture of the product and from the application of the product to the crop, with both activities resulting in NO_x emissions, which have a high global warming potential.
+These emissions should be managed through resource-efficient farming.

+- 34. The following are recommended measures for minimizing GHG emissions from crop production: - Identify sources of on-farm GHG emissions and establish a GHG management plan that includes methods of mitigating emissions and a monitoring program. - Follow the nutrient management plan to ensure that the nutrient balance is right for maximum crop uptake, the quantity of nitrogen matches crop needs, and the timing of application coincides with active growth stages. - Consider using a fertilizer recommendation system to help with planning. - Where available, use abated nitrogen fertilizers, which have lower GHG emissions associated with their manufacture, or use nitrification or urease inhibitors, which reduce soil emissions. - Reduce fossil energy use by adopting energy-efficient production and management practices. - Where feasible, consider using renewable energy (e.g., solar, wind, biofuel) for crop drying or to power irrigation pumps. - Drain water from wetland rice soils during the growing season to reduce methane emissions.25